themaxdavitt/website/content/blog/brain-cookies-1.md

 [^1]: Yes, [my last TIL](https://max.davitt.me/blog/turn-bash-array-into-cmd-args/) was related to this, but don't worry, I haven't really worked on it much since then.

-## Industry-specific marketing can be outsourced
+## Industry-specific marketing can be outsourced {#industry-specific-marketing-can-be-outsourced}

 I got my wisdom teeth removed recently and leading up to that I got pretty familiar with my oral surgeon's website.
 When I mentioned how detailed it was to him he told me that he was paying some [some company](https://www.pbhs.com) to manage the content on it for him.